 How to find the right real estate agent

 This is the person you’ll lean on the most throughout the home-buying process.
-All in all, real estate agents can be expensive, but they’re worth it if you don’t know what you’re doing.
+Real estate agents can be expensive, but if you’re new to the home-buying process, their expertise can save you a lot more than they cost.

 Tips for finding the right realtor